All your maritime needs with

-International Marine Experts (IME) has been duly authorized by the Panama Maritime Authority as a Marine Chemist Company to issue Hot Work Permits, Entry to Confine Space Permits and Gas Free Certificates in all Panamanian jurisdictional waters, Ports and shipyards, including all Panama Canal Waters.
+International Marine Experts (IME) has been rightfully authorized by the Panama Maritime Authority as a Marine Chemist Company to issue Hot Work Permits, Entry to Confine Space Permits, and Gas Free Certificates in all Panamanian jurisdictional waters, Ports, and shipyards, including all Panama Canal Waters.

-Panama Canal and the Maritime authority of Panama requires that to ensure safe conditions, before any hot work is performed in Panama Canal waters, a written request for authorization of the site (i.e. anchorage, berth, dock) accompanied by a Marine Chemist’s Certificate approving the intended hot work shall be forwarded to the Canal Port Captain’s.
+Panama Canal and the Maritime Authority of Panama requires that to ensure safe conditions, before any hot work is performed in Panama Canal waters, a written request for authorization of the site (i.e. anchorage, berth, dock) accompanied by a Marine Chemist’s Certificate approving the intended hot work shall be.
+Our Marine Chemist Inspection complies with the provisions for the Standard for the Control of Gas Hazards on Vessels (NFPA 306) and the Guide for Safe Confined Space Entry and Work (NFPA 350).

 We will survey that all your hot work, enter to confined space and most important safety of your personal, are in the best work condition and minimize all the hazardous elements on the different spaces such as:

-As well we can provide you with a list of test and approvals for the best work and safety of your team, such as:
+We can accommodate you, as well, with a list of test and approvals for the best performance and protection of your team, such as:

-Marine Chemist certificates shall be posted and accessible nearby during the operations and available for inspection (such as workers, and supervisors, and so forth) usually for a period of three months after the completion of work.
+Marine Chemist Certificates shall be posted and accessible nearby during the operations and available for inspection (such as workers, and supervisors, and so forth) usually for three months after the completion of work.